Privacy Policy

 - Minimal privilege.

-- System integrity and upgrade.
+- System integrity and updating.

 - Prevention against other interconnected information systems.